 Is happiness only the absence of pain?

 For Epicurus, pleasure is nothing but the absence of pain.
-Pain can further be subdivided into pain of the body and trouble in the soul.
-This negative description of happiness is surprising at first sight, but is a necessary component of the Epicurean philosophy of happiness. (more...)
+Pain can further be subdivided into pain of the body and trouble in the soul. (more...)

 Are some desires better than others?

 Epicurus on what is natural and what is vain

 Epicurus believed that the most reliable way to be happy is to reduce one’s desires until it’s easy to satisfy them. (more...)